-Dating after a divorce, at any age, requires special care and consideration.
+Dating again after a divorce, at any age, requires special care and consideration.
 Not only is there a lot to juggle in terms of work and family obligations, but there’s also the fact that society places significantly more pressure on people once they reach their 50s.

 In the beginning, you may feel lonely and may feel the social pressure of being on your own, but these feelings are temporary and may come and go.

-My suggestion would be to build a life for yourself, through this process you will meet people that interest you, go on those dates both good and bad, but be level-headed and take things slowly and focus on your life.
+My suggestion would be to build a life for yourself.
+Through this process, you will meet people who interest you.
+Go on those dates, both good and bad, but be level-headed, take things slowly, and focus on your life.

 So how do we achieve this?

-Find a Hobby You Love
+1. Find a Hobby You Love

 Make sure you have plenty of interests outside of dating so you can avoid getting too wrapped up in the ups and downs of a new relationship.

-After the end of a long-term marriage, a hobby is a healthy outlet for your emotions and can help you to let go of any anger and pain resulting from the end of your marriage.
+After the end of a long-term marriage, a hobby is a healthy outlet for your emotions and can help you let go of any anger and pain resulting from the end of your marriage.

-A new hobby is a fabulous way for you to meet new people.
+A new hobby is also a fabulous way for you to meet new people.
 Social or group hobbies allow people with similar interests to gather and socialize.

 The days of needing to get married to have children and raise families have passed.
 Meeting people with common interests through hobbies is a way to build good friendships and find a companion.

-Stay in Touch With Friends and Family
+2. Stay in Touch With Friends and Family

 While you’re beginning to date, it can be really easy to start spending all your time with your new partner.
-But it’s important, to keep up with your friends and family so you maintain your support system.
+But it’s important to keep up with your friends and family so you maintain your support system.